곧옵니다! Goordhow Filo! በቅርብ ቀን! Malapit na! አብ ቀረባ እዋን! 持续更新中! جلد آرہے ہیں!

-Helping Public Health Leaders Track the Spread of Coronavirus
+Helping Researchers and Public Health Leaders Track the Spread of Coronavirus

 To slow the spread of coronavirus (COVID-19), we need to learn more about it.
-That's where you come in.
-SCAN is testing both healthy and sick people to understand how the virus is spreading in King County.
-The findings will help our partners, including Public Health – Seattle & King County, keep people informed and make the best possible, data-driven decisions to protect our community.
+The SCAN study is providing free at-home testing for COVID The findings will help our research partners, including Public Health – Seattle & King County, keep people informed and make the best possible, data-driven decisions to protect our community.

 How It Works

-Whether you’re healthy or sick, you or a family member may be able to support public health by collecting your own nasal swab at home and returning it to us.
-We won’t be able to take samples from everyone.
-Those who take part will help our local public health leaders learn more about coronavirus and how to slow its spread.
+Whether you’re healthy or sick, you or a family member may be able to support SCAN’s research by collecting your own nasal swab at home and returning it to us.
+We won’t be able to take samples from everyone, and one of our main goals is to use our testing resources to understand how children, high-risk and underrepresented communities are being impacted by the virus.
+Those who take part will help our researchers and local public health leaders learn more about coronavirus and how to slow its spread.

 - Click below to answer a few questions, starting with your ZIP code.

-- If possible, we’ll send a swab kit to your home.
+- If possible, we’ll send a free swab kit to your home.

 - Follow the directions in the kit, including how to return it to us.

-- Your swab will be tested.
-If your results show you may have coronavirus, you will be contacted by a health care worker on behalf of public health.
+- Your swab will be tested for a current COVID-19 infection.
+If your results show you may have coronavirus, you will be contacted by our research team.
 If your swab results show you likely do not have coronavirus, you will not be directly contacted.
+All study participants will be able to access their test results on our Results page.

 Public Health Resources